3 Ways River Trips Changed My Life

 On my Rogue River rafting trip this past summer, I was presented with not one, but four opportunities to overcome a fear.
 Not exactly a fear of heights, more like a fear of pain.
 Having been called a “klutz” most of my life and recently overcoming an ACL tear and subsequent knee surgery, I am always pretty cautious about anything remotely athletic.
 I really am averse to hurting myself.

 On the Rogue River there are four opportunities to leap, jump, plunge or otherwise hurl yourself from a ragged cliff into a raging river.
-The heights range from 16 to 30-feet.
-To put that in perspective, imagine a two-story building and a four-story building.
+The heights range from 10 to 15-feet.
+To put that in perspective, imagine something higher than a one-story building.
 I had to watch a couple of people go first, but then I did it.
 I may have screamed like a girl, and gotten a nose full of water.
 But I did it.
 Yes, it is scary every time, but the exhilaration and the pure joy of leaping, flying and splashing into a majestic river is better than chocolate cake for breakfast.

 And so I live with a little less anxiety and a little less fear, but with a whole lot more confidence and a much lighter suitcase.